MicaellaSalili/project-registration-form/README.md

-# Project Registration & Reservation Form
+# Registration / Reservation Form

 A web-based application that allows users to register and book reservations.
 Built using HTML, CSS, PHP, and MySQL, this system is ideal for events, appointments, or any booking-based service.